dimitarpg13/aiconcepts/TheDebateAroundConsciousness.md

 And here is the retort by Dr Laura McKemmish to this idea - [_"Penrose-Hameroff orchestrated objective-reduction proposal for human consciousness is not biologically feasible, 2009"_](https://github.com/dimitarpg13/aiconcepts/blob/master/literature/QuantumCognition/Penrose-Hameroff_orchestrated_objective-reduction_proposal_for_human_consciousness_is_not_biologically_feasible_Laura_McKemmish.pdf)

+**Noam Chomsky** on the need of using Neural Networks on the path toward AGI: [here](https://youtu.be/m95TpQr_FZ4?si=Dgu_qj7yCn-ro0dP)

+__Summary__: The father of the Formal Language Grammar hierarchies seems to be giving some credibility to Hameroff/Penrose theory and questioning the validity of using exclusively NN on the path toward AI:

 **David Chalmers** on Consciousness: links [here](https://youtu.be/uhRhtFFhNzQ) and [here](https://youtu.be/LW59lMvxmY4)

 **Daniel Dennett** on Consciousness: link [here](https://youtu.be/eSaEjLZIDqc)